Start typing and hit "Enter" to search.

 Minimum salary requirement

 Expansion Worker Visa minimum salary is £42,400 or the ‘going rate’ for their job role (whichever is the higher amount).
+This will rise to £45,800 from 12 April 2023.
 This includes basic pay and any additional guaranteed allowances.
 The going rate is the average annual gross salary for your job role in the UK.
 The list of going rates can be found on the Home Office Office website3.

 Support funds requirement